airalab/robonomics.network/content/posts/developers-incentive-program.md

 We’re excited about providing industry 4.0 developers with the DLT infrastructure for their IoT & Robotics use cases.

 Everyone, who’ll send telemetry from their IoT device to RWS will be entitled to a reward.
-1000 XRT will be distributed between TOP-100 active participants at the end of each month.
+1000 XRT will be distributed between TOP-100 active participants based on the amount of transferred telemetry to RWS at the end of each month.

 Fill in the form to participate in [Robonomics Web Services beta test](https://share.hsforms.com/1rlIfFL6ZSriaOjtf4NAGPw535vx).